Who We Are

 Joanne is a Chartered Marketer and Fellow of the Chartered Institute of Marketing.
 Born in the Lake District, she moved north of the border in 2012 to live amongst the spectacular scenery, wildlife and people of the Highlands.
-She is an ambassador for the region and actively promotes sustainable development in the area through her current role as the Marketing and Public Relations Manager for the Port of Cromarty Firth.
+She is an ambassador for the region and actively promotes sustainable development in the area through her current role as the Strategic Business Development Manager for the Port of Cromarty Firth.
 Her interests include balancing the needs of business, communities and wildlife to create growth that benefits all, and educating the future workforce in the complexities of modern business and social responsibility.

-The first part of Ian’s career was at sea in the Merchant Navy as a deck officer, then coming ashore to both commercially and technically operate ships of all types worldwide, before moving into the offshore industry.
-As a consultant Naval Architect Ian designed several mooring and pipeline systems in the UK and worldwide, project managed a number of cutting edge UK oil exporting systems, sat on industry marine committees and acted as the Marine Technical Authority for a number of UK FPSOs.
+During the early years of Ian’s career he was out at sea as a deck officer for the Merchant Navy, often coming ashore to both commercially and technically operate ships of all types worldwide, before moving into the offshore industry.
+Working as a consultant Naval Architect, Ian designed several mooring and pipeline systems that were delivered both within the UK and on a worldwide scale.
+Ian also project managed a number of cutting-edge UK oil exporting systems, was part of industry marine committees and acted as the Marine Technical Authority for a number of UK FPSOs.
 Ian has had a lifelong interest in marine wildlife and since early retirement volunteers in several local charities; he has a special interest in marine planning and the sustainability of the Moray Firth and its coastal communities.